What is home? Glimpses of refuge from 19 Monitor writers.

 Wartime

-“HOME” IS NOT a word i would have applied to the aged house, with its peeling layers of blue paint and with multiple signs of the war that ravaged the front-line hamlet of Prudyanka, north of Kharkiv, Ukraine.
+“HOME” IS NOT a word I would have applied to the aged house, with its peeling layers of blue paint and with multiple signs of the war that ravaged the front-line hamlet of Prudyanka, north of Kharkiv, Ukraine.

 This is where Ukrainian forces drew the line on the Russian advance in May 2022, halting it for half a year at a high cost of destruction to houses and lives.
 Without running water or electricity, and with many houses damaged beyond immediate repair, most residents had fled the ruins.